 Let's talk about price.
 When you're shopping for extra long t-shirts, you'll see a huge range, and it’s fair to wonder if a more expensive shirt is actually better.
 Is a $15 tee a steal, or will it shrink into a crop top after one wash?
 The price often reflects the quality of the fabric, the construction, and the thought put into the fit.
 A great t-shirt is an investment in your comfort and confidence.
 Let's break down what you can expect in three common price tiers so you can decide where your money is best spent.

-The Budget-Friendly Tier: Under $20
+Budget-Friendly Finds: Great Tees Under $20

 You can find plenty of t-shirts in this price range, especially in multi-packs from big-box retailers.
 These are often made from standard cotton that might feel a bit thin or rough.
 For big and tall guys, the biggest risk here is inconsistent sizing and significant shrinkage after washing.
 A shirt that fits okay out of the package can quickly become too short and tight in all the wrong places.
 These budget tees can be a decent option for undershirts or for tasks like yard work, but be prepared to replace them more frequently than you would a higher-quality shirt.

-The Sweet Spot: Mid-Range Quality for $20–$40
+The Sweet Spot: Quality and Value for $20–$40

 This is where you’ll find the best balance of quality, fit, and price.
 T-shirts in this range are typically made from better materials, like softer ring-spun cotton or premium blends that offer stretch and durability.
 The construction is also a step up, with features like reinforced seams and collars that hold their shape.
 Brands in this tier invest more in getting the proportions right for bigger bodies, so you’ll get that crucial extra length without a boxy, unflattering shape.
 Spending a bit more here means you’re getting a reliable, everyday shirt that will hold its fit, making it a smart investment in your wardrobe.